Answers are at the right or below the question in "Light Blue".

 a.
 A printing error occurred.

-"Thou shall commit adultery" is in a Bible version that is called the Sinners Bible.
+"Thou shalt commit adultery" is in a Bible version that is called the Sinners' Bible.

 -